lodenrogue/musik/README.md

 ## Set up

+### Prerequisites

-### Install mpv
+- mpv

-mpv is required to play the audio
+- youtube-dl

-On Mac is can be installed with
+On Mac they can be installed with:

 ```
 brew install mpv
+brew install youtube-dl
 ```

 ### Add music files